Kurok7/Etch-a-sketch/README.md

 # Etch-a-sketch
-The third project off Odin.
-Need to work in reset grid button to change the amount of squares and polish CSS
+The third project off of The Odin Project Foundations course.
+Need to work in reset grid button to change the amount of squares and polish the overall design of the project.